Armaan-Agarwal/Encap64/README.md

 This code is a basic example for educational purposes only.
 It does not provide secure encryption.
 For production-grade applications, consider using strong encryption algorithms and secure key management practices.

 ## Description:
 This Python script creates a simple graphical user interface (GUI) application that allows users to encrypt and decrypt text.
-The current implementation uses base64 encoding, which is not secure.
+The current implementation uses base64 encoding.

 ## Usage: